huang-yixuan1/Hello_World/README.md

 ## Description
 This is **Yixuan Huang**, a studnet in the University of Iowa.
->I like pets, especially cats.
-I also love learning new things.
+I like pets, especially cats. ~~My cats wants a dog friend.~~~ I also love learning new things.

 ## My experience
 | time | job | location |